seng438-winter-2024/seng438-a3-Domgartner/seng438-a3-Team1.md

 DU-Pair Coverage = 12/18 * 100 = 66.67%

-This is because the second loop condition was never executed in our test suite.
+This is because the second loop condition was never executed in our test suite as it is infeasable tp test this condition.
+In this case, r2 is initialized to 0, and the condition to enter the for loop is if r2 > rowCount.
+However, rowCount can never be negative.
+Thus, while r2 = 0, r2 can never be greater than rowCount, which is >= 0.

 ## Range.combine